This post may contain affiliate links. Please read my disclosure policy.

 - Get the oil temperature right.
 When frying the katsu, be vigilant about the temperature of the oil.
 Too hot will lead to burned breading and too cool will lead to soggy breading.
 Throw a couple of drops of water in the pan.
 If the oil sizzles, it’s ready.
 If not, give it more time to heat up or turn up the heat a tad.
 If you see smoke at any point, turn the heat down and add a bit more oil.

-- Veggies.
-I enjoy steamed broccoli, cabbage, and Japanese pickled vegetables (tsukemono)
+- More veggies.
+I enjoy steamed broccoli, cabbage stir fry, and Japanese pickled vegetables (tsukemono).

 - Storing.
 Seal the katsu chicken in one container and the curry in another.
 Place both in the refrigerator for up to 3 days.